Living in Oxford

 What is Oxford famous for?

-The city has more than 10 million visitors a year and is often called the traveller’s favourite city in the UK, with its strong historical and cultural background.
+Oxford has more than 10 million visitors a year and is often called the traveller’s favourite city in the UK, with its strong historical and cultural background.
 The University is the most famous feature as it is cited as one the best universities globally, in 2017 and 2018 the Times Higher Education World University Rankings ranked is as first in the world.
 The University is around 922 years old and is the educator of 28 Nobel Prize winners.
 Oxford has also influenced the English language, with its famous Oxford English Dictionary that has been published by the Oxford University Press for over 100 years.
 This Dictionary was in every school in the UK and became one of the main reasons why Oxford is now globally recognised.
 Furthermore, Oxford is featured in many cultural and film industries.
 The Great Hall at Christ Church College inspired the Hogwarts dining hall in the Harry Potter films, and the staircase leading up to the hall was used in several scenes.

-What is the average rent in Oxford?
+What is the average property rental cost in Oxford?

 Most of Oxford is a great and safe place to live, with Headington, Marston and the older areas around the John Radcliffe Hospital being ideal spots.
 Areas such as Littleworth, Holton, New Headington, Headington Quarry and Temple Cowey are also considered good areas.
 The less desirable areas, such as Barton and Risinghurst are considered less attractive and nice to live in.
 In the South-East, Cowley and Blackbird Leys are improved areas, as well as Botley and Cumnor which are quieter more isolated spots.
 The northern area is the most affluent area, with expensive houses being located in the Woodstock Road/Banbury Road area.
 Wolvercote is also a nice village, as well as Jericho and Summertown in the posher North Oxford region.